jacobtomlinson/carte-noire/_posts/2015-09-28-rails-finders.md

 summary:    A brief overview of finder methods in Rails
 categories: Rails
 tags:
- - Rails
+ - finders
 ---

 I will try to make this the blog post I wish I read before I started working on [StormyKnights](http://stormy-knights.herokuapp.com), one of my most recent apps.
 It is all about how to write a finder statement in Rails.
 Finder statements are, as the name implies, commands that help us find the desired rows in a database table.
 As in many other aspects of Rails, there are several different ways of structuring a finder statement that will return the same result.
 I'll start with an example.
-When I was working on the StormyKnight chess game and had only a smattering of knowledge about finder statements, I used the line below to identify a white pawn in the game:
+When I was working on the StormyKnights chess game and had only a smattering of knowledge about finder statements, I used the line below to identify a white pawn in the game:

 <div class = "highlight">
  <pre>